rumsystem/quorum/howtotest.md

 **TIP**: the value of epoch is import, it should be changed with the following steps.

-## only owner working as producer:
+## owner work as the only producer:

 ### 1. owner or u1 send a POST